 Read more: Discover how to create a bot from scratch in 8 easy-to-follow steps.

 And those were the five easy steps to set up your own customer service bot.

 With that out of the way, let’s move on to some useful tips you can implement to take your efforts to the next level.

 Tips to scale your business with customer service bots

-After the installation, you might be wondering what you can do to make your chatbot even more efficient at helping your customers.
+After the installation, you might be wondering what you can do to make your bot even more efficient at helping your customers.
 We got your back—read on for the tips and tricks:

 Build interactive FAQs

-It’s a good idea to ensure that your chatbots are ready to answer any FAQs your customers might have.
-This way, they won’t have to visit the FAQ page and scan it themselves, and communication will be much more efficient.
+It’s a good idea to ensure that your bots are ready to answer any FAQs your customers might have.
+This way, communication will be much more efficient because buyers won’t have to visit the FAQ page and scan it themselves.

 Use rich text and content